Fig77/Javascript-HTML-concept-ARPG/README.md

 * After game over you can click submit for uploading score, and keep playing.
 Or going into the menu, and keep playing.

+## Advices

+* Since game is very fair, but also enemies are not very smart, you can easily defeat first enemy by cancelling the A animation.
+For that, I recommend moving quickly.
+Do note, that damage effect only works after certain frame of the animation.
+I can tell you "After frame 34" but that doesn't help ingame.

+* After that, with more enemies the cheesy exploit to beat... the first round at least, is to pull them to a corner.
+Do not let them stack, since damage will not be easy to deal with.
+To get this working, you need to 'trick' part of the group to start walking to the wrong position.
+This is how dumb pacman (their minds when chasig) works:
+  - Get on player same X axis.
+  - Get close enough to the player on Y axis.
+  - If being block while 1), go on Y axis until you can move.
+(Now, on good pacman, you try left top right down.
+Dumb pacman,only picks one.)
+  - Same for 2.

+*This is a concept game.
+But, a few things will be updated and patch.
+THerefore, this might not be useful depending when you read it if I forget to update it.*

 ## Playing Locally

 Copy the following instructions sequentially into your terminal